Cthompsonlbi/Team_Red/README.md

 ---
 #### Machine learning Model

-Update:
+##### **Update**:
 We found that our dataset is very unbalanced (ProdTaken yes/no).
 Therefore we have adjusted our approach.
 In addition to our regular Decision Tree and RandomForest Classifier we explored a BalancedRandomForest as well as Over and Undersampling in the code.
+We also added a Neural Network Model to the Mix.
 We will try to use the K-fold method for cross validation and to help make a final decision on what model we will use.

 The updated Machine Learning models can be found here: